bonjo7/react_poi/README.md

 ## Independent learning.

 I spent most of my independent learning on the front end as front end is an area that I really enjoy.
 I explored [Ant Design](https://ant.design/docs/react/introduce "Ant Design Components"), this is a very feature rich component library.
 I like the option to open components in `codepen` allowing to try refactor the code to apply any chnages that you may require while having a live view of the component.
 I also explored [Bootstrap React](https://react-bootstrap.github.io/components/alerts "Bootstrap Components") which I finally settled on, the reason why, to display ant design in storybook, there were a bit more work involved where as react bootstrap worked straight out of the box.

+## Known Bugs
+- When POI is created and you navigate away from POI page and return to list POI's the newly created POI is removed.
+- When logged in as admin, edit/delete is not working.
+If adming tries to login after being logged out without being on the homepage, the poi will not be rendered due to an issue with obtaining the POI id
+- Refreshing the page on a POI will render with an error, due to getting reviews from a POI

 [stories]: ./images/stories.png